 Other Distinctions Between Precious Metals and Cryptocurrencies

-One thing that distinguishes precious metals as investments is the ability to keep them in a physical form, such as ingots, coins, and jewelry.
+One thing that distinguishes precious metals as investments is the ability to obtain them in physical form, such as ingots, coins, and jewelry.
 Cryptocurrencies, by their very nature, do not exist apart from the algorithms that “mine” them and the blockchains that track their movements.

 As to price, the gold price tends to trend up or down with relative moderation.
 This is especially true compared to cryptocurrencies, whose value can fluctuate wildly, as can be seen on the Coin Desk website.

-To learn more about which precious metals you may hold in a self-directed IRA, and how easy The Entrust Group makes it to invest, visit our Precious Metals Center.
+To learn more about which precious metals you can hold in a Self-Directed IRA, and how easy The Entrust Group makes it to invest, visit our Precious Metals Center.